 Let me start this story of ‘skinny Buddha vs fat Buddha’ with the skinny Buddha.

 The skinny Buddha is the historical Buddha or Siddhartha Gautama.
 Gautama Buddha, also called Shakyamuni Buddha, lived around 600 BC in Lumbini in today’s Nepal, became Buddha or the ‘Enlightened One’.
-He was a spiritual leader on whose teachings the Buddhism was founded.
+He was a spiritual leader according to whose teachings Buddhism was founded.

 But unlike in Christianity where is only one Christ, there are many Buddhas in Buddhism.
 According to Buddhism, every person has a Buddha-nature and everyone who achieved enlightenment is a Buddha.
 Also, Bodhisattva is everyone who takes the path towards Awakening or Buddhahood.
 And what’s more, Buddhas and Bodhisattvas can have many different forms.